Federal authorities searched former Justice official Jeff Clark's home

 The U.S. Attorney's office in Washington D.C. confirmed "there was law enforcement activity" in an area near the address where Clark resides, according to a spokesman for the U.S. Attorney.
 "We have no comment regarding the nature of that activity or any particular individual."

-Clark is likely to feature heavily in the House Select Committee hearing starting at 3 p.m.
-EST today that focuses on former President Donald Trump's efforts to push the Justice Department to do his bidding in the weeks before the Jan.
+Clark features heavily in the House Select Committee hearing today that focuses on former President Donald Trump's efforts to push the Justice Department to do his bidding in the weeks before the Jan.
 6, 2021 attack on the U.S. Capitol.

-Trump had floated the idea of firing the acting attorney general Jeffrey Rosen and replacing him with Clark, who was seen as more sympathetic to Trump's claims about election fraud and a plan focused on fake slates of electors in several states.
+Trump had floated the idea of firing the acting attorney general Jeffrey Rosen and replacing him with Clark, who embraced Trump's claims about election fraud and seemed to support a plan focused on advancing fake slates of electors in several states.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.